viamrobotics/docs/docs/components/base/wheeled.md

 Select the `base` type, then select the `wheeled` model.
 Enter a name for your arm and click **Create**.

-{{< imgproc src="/components/base/wheeled-base-ui-config.png" alt="An example configuration for a wheeled base in the Viam app config builder, with Attributes & Depends On drop-downs and the option to add a frame." resize="600x" >}}
+{{< imgproc src="/components/base/wheeled-base-ui-config.png" alt="An example configuration for a wheeled base in the Viam app config builder, with Attributes & Depends On dropdowns and the option to add a frame." resize="600x" >}}

 Select the motors attached to the base as your **Right Motors** and **Left Motors**.
 Edit and fill in the attributes as applicable.